conduktor/conduktor-docs/docs/platform/reference/resource-reference/kafka.md

 - All properties are validated against [TopicPolicies](#topic-policy) attached to the Application Instance

 **Conduktor annotations**
-- `conduktor.io/description` is optional.
+- `metadata.description` is optional.
 The description field in markdown that will be displayed in the Topic Catalog view
+  - Previously `conduktor.io/description.editable` in 1.28 and below
-- `conduktor.io/description.editable` is optional (defaults `"true"`).
+- `metadata.descriptionIsEditable` is optional (defaults `"true"`).
 Defines whether the description can be updated in the UI
+  - Previously `conduktor.io/description.editable` in 1.28 and below
 - `metadata.catalogVisibility` is **optional**.
 Can be `PUBLIC` or `PRIVATE`.
   - When the topic is linked to a Self-Service Application, defines whether the topic is visible (`PUBLIC`) in the Topic Catalog or not (`PRIVATE`).
   - If empty, the Topic Catalog Visibility is inherited from the ApplicationInstance field `spec.defaultCatalogVisibility`.